 Forget About Me Projects

-At DRG, each girl coordinates at least two Forget About Me (FAM) projects and has the opportunity to participate in other student’s FAM projects as well.
+At Discovery Ranch for Girls, each girl coordinates at least two Forget About Me (FAM) projects and has the opportunity to participate in other student’s FAM projects as well.
 These projects give our girls an opportunity to think outside of themselves, help others, and discover how they can use their talents and abilities towards a good purpose.
 The first FAM project that our girls coordinate happens as they are going from their Justice Phase to their Trust Phase.
 This first FAM project takes place on campus.
 Their second FAM project, which takes place as they move from their Trust Phase to their Love Phase, is off campus in our local community.

 For FAM projects, we have seen our girls do a variety of service.
 For example, they’ve picked up trash at a nearby recreation site, visited elderly care centers, and helped a new wildlife reserve prepare to open by painting part of the facility.
 There are multiple FAM projects happening every week, so our girls have many opportunities to serve.